Shafania/AWS-/README.md

 **PUBLIC VS PRIVATE CLOUD**

-Public Cloud: Anybody who has account with AWS, AWS manages enter system and configuration and you are controlling it.
+Public Cloud: Anybody who has account with AWS can use services, AWS manages entire system and configuration and user is controlling it.

 Public Cloud: An organization which is managing its own cloud platform and is isolated one and has boundaries.